 About an hour north of Cabo in Todos Santos is Tortugueros Las Playitas, a conservation and rescue center for sea turtles.
 Families can volunteer at the center and partake in the hatching release in the evening.
 November through January is the busiest season with releases every day and nesting turtles several nights a week.
 February through April there are fewer releases, but they still want volunteers.

-If you want to try surfing, why not head to Costa Azul Surf Shop where they offer professional surf lessons from teachers who have a combined 120 years of surfing experience?
-They offer surf lessons, board rentals, and surf excursions which are perfect for all levels of learning.
+If you want to try surfing, why not head to Mike Doyle Surf School at Cabo Surf Hotel where they offer lessons for all levels of experience?
+They offer surf lessons, board rentals, and surf excursions with their certified instructors.

 9. Snorkeling, paddle boarding, and a high speed boat ride to Los Arcos